 - When working with freshly picked Rhubarb, it’s important to know that Rhubarb roots and leaves are toxic.
 Only the stalk is edible.
 Be sure to cut off the leaves and the tops and bottoms of each stalk with a sharp knife.

-- Rinse the stalks with cold water.
-Using a vegetable peeler, remove any brown spots.
+- To prepare the Rhubarb rinse the stalks with cold water.
+Then using a vegetable peeler, remove any brown spots.
 You don’t need to peel the skin off from the stalk unless it’s very tough.